 Days 3-4: Torres Del Paine National Park

 Today you will arrive in the beautiful and rugged Torres Del Paine National Park, where you can hike up to the famous Three Towers of Paine.
-Once you ascend 750 meters to the Towers Lookout, you will be rewarded with breathtaking views of the three granite towers behind a blue glacial pool.
+Once you ascend 750 m to the Towers Lookout, you are rewarded with spectacular views of the three granite towers behind a blue glacial pool.

 Prepare for the weather, as it's extremely windy and you could have a blizzard come through at any moment.
 The best time to hike in Torres Del Paine is from November-March when it's summertime.